What does it mean when a dog’s ears feel hotter than normal? Here are seven common reasons for hot ears and why this symptom should never be ignored.

-Bruising, or hematomas, are caused by blood vessels rupturing in the ear flap.
+Bruising that contains a solid clot of blood and swelling, also called hematomas, is caused by blood vessels rupturing in the ear flap.
+Unlike a flat bruise, a hematoma will be squishy, with a similar consistency to a water balloon.
 Excessive head shaking due to an infection, mites, or other irritation can result in an ear hematoma.

 If you notice your dog’s ear is hot, swollen, or bruised, you should consult with your vet.
 Since hematomas are likely the result of another ear-related condition, the root cause needs to be diagnosed and treated.

 Hematomas in the ear are typically treated by draining the blood with a large needle, along with steroids to prevent them from re-filling.
 If the hematoma happens repeatedly, they dog may need a procedure to tack the ear flaps together.

 Heatstroke is a dangerous condition that occurs when the dog’s body is unable to cool down fast enough in hot conditions.

 Dogs suffering from heatstroke will have a body temperature higher than 103°F (39.4°C).
 However, unlike a fever, this temperature is caused by the external heat or exercise rather than an infection.

 - Rapid breathing

 - Gums that are tacky or dry to the touch